Fight Crab review header

 Game Development: Masafumi Onuki

-Anime crossed with crab-fiction meet in this crustacean street-fight in which ocean life smash crust-on-curst for territory rights.
-It starts simple as you battle it out over sands in the games first level but soon things turn Kaiju-brawler as you begin fighting not only bigger crabs and other ocean life forms, but also in the streets, cities and inside store spaces.
+Anime crossed with crab-fiction meet in this crustacean street-fight where ocean life smash crust-on-crust for territory rights.
+It starts simple as you battle over sands in the first level, but soon things turn Kaiju-brawler as you’re fighting not only bigger crabs and other ocean life forms, but also in streets, cities, and inside stores.

 Plain and simple: this is a game about crab fighting.
-There is no way to sell it as something more artistic or noble than that.
-And why bother?
-Developer Calappa Games know exactly what their game is and who they’re targeting: crabs.
+There’s no way to sell it as something more artistic or noble than that — and why bother?
+Developer Calappa Games knows exactly what the game is and who they’re targeting: crabs.
 Alternatively, gamers seeking something a bit silly.
-You duke it out and the first crab to keep the other on its back wins.
+You duke it out, and the first crab to keep the other on its back wins.

-There’s no health bar involved, instead, a damage bar that builds and much like Smash Bros that makes flipping your opponent — or them flipping you — easier.
-Pinch em, slap em, flip em.
+There’s no health bar; instead, a damage meter builds, and much like Smash Bros it makes flipping your opponent — or you — easier.
+Pinch ’em, slap ’em, flip ’em.
 Simple.

 image captured by author